 I typically will do this at night right before bed.
 This way I clear my mind and allow my subconscious to work while I am sleeping.
 First thing in the morning, grab your pen get to writing!

-2. Meditation For Journaling Blocks
+2. Meditative Journaling

 3. Journal Prompts

 Journal prompts are a great way to get your thoughts flowing.
 Journal prompts are sentences or ideas that help focus your mind in one direction.
 They can also trigger ideas or questions around what you were working on.